NaeNae21/my-app/README.md

 - [ ] Add unit tests for components like `PostCard` and `Comment`
 - [ ] Write end-to-end test: load feed → click a post → view details → go back
-- [ ] Include actual wireframes in this README
 - [ ] Deploy live to Netlify or Vercel

 ---